Mixing Lotions, Sunblocks and Creams

 The powder incorporation can be completed during the addition of water or oil phase to the processing vessel or in a recirculation loop from the vessel.
-Powder incorporation is achieved by the presence of significant vacuum in the reactor generated by a liquid ring seal created between the rotor and stator.
+Powder incorporation is achieved by the presence of a significant vacuum in the reactor generated by a liquid ring seal created between the rotor and stator.
 The powders are then subjected to enough shear to provide a complete dispersion in a single pass before returning to the processing vessel.
 The second phase is added to the vessel and the Jet Mixer provides a good top to bottom turnover of the tank ingredients to ensure a homogeneous blend and a finished emulsion.

 ZC Powder Disperser Advantages

-- Single pass processing ensures repeatable, consistent product batch to batch.
+- Single-pass processing ensures repeatable, consistent product batch to batch.

 - Improved dispersion of micronized oxides results in better SPF.

-- Premixing of powdered ingredients is not necessary.
+- Premixing powdered ingredients is not necessary.

 - Rapid mixing times.